ZupIT/beagle-docs/content/en/resources/customization/beagle-for-android/custom-widget/custom-widget-with-action.md

 }
 ```

-As we can see, we have some methods in class, here below I will explain in detail.
+As we can see, we have some methods in class, below I will explain in detail.

 In the init method is the click configuration, when the user clicks on the text he will display the calendar to select the date.